Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Communication, Collaboration, and Resolution
 ============================================

-Flotomate has functions that allow Technicians to gather information through collaboration and communication and use it to resolve a Request.
+Motadata has functions that allow Technicians to gather information through collaboration and communication and use it to resolve a Request.
 The **Work** tab in the :ref:`Details View <request-details-view>` of a Request has those functions.